paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #205

-**Texto original:**
-A company hosts a marketing website in an on-premises data center.
-The website consists of static documents and runs on a single server.
-An administrator updates the website content infrequently and uses an SFTP client to upload new documents.
-The company decides to host its website on AWS and to use Amazon CloudFront.
-The company’s solutions architect creates a CloudFront distribution.
-The solutions architect must design the most cost-effective and resilient architecture for website hosting to serve as the CloudFront origin.

-**Tradução:**
 Uma empresa hospeda um site de marketing em um data center local.
 O site consiste em documentos estáticos e é executado em um único servidor.
 Um administrador atualiza o conteúdo do site ocasionalmente e usa um cliente SFTP para fazer upload de novos documentos.
 A empresa decide hospedar seu site na AWS e usar o Amazon CloudFront.
 O arquiteto de soluções da empresa cria uma distribuição CloudFront.
 O arquiteto deve projetar a arquitetura mais econômica e resiliente para hospedagem do site, que servirá como origem do CloudFront.
 Qual solução atenderá a esses requisitos?